Go to main content

 Runtime: 90 min.

 U.S. 2023.
-Mores comedy by Ethan Coen with Margaret Qualley, Geraldine Viswanathan, Beanie Feldstein.
-On their way to Tallahassee, a lovesick young woman and her friend run into a gang of inept criminals.
+Mores comedy by Ethan Coen with Margaret Qualley, Geraldine Viswanathan, Joey Slotnick.
+On their way to Tallahassee, two lesbians are pursued by two thugs, who want to retrieve a briefcase left in the suitcase of their rental car.

 U.S. 2023.
-Musical drama by Sam Blitz Bazawule with Fantasia Barrino, Taraji P. Henson, Danielle Brooks.
+Musical drama by Sam Blitz Bazawule with Fantasia Barrino, Colman Domingo, Taraji P. Henson.
 Musical adaptation of Alice Walker's novel about the life-long struggles of an African-American woman living in the south during the early 1900s.

 U.S. 2023.
-Biography by George C. Wolfe with Colman Domingo, CCH Pounder, Jeffrey Wright.
+Biography by George C. Wolfe with Colman Domingo, Gus Halper, Johnny Ramey.
 In 1963, gay activist Bayard Rustin organized a big march in Washington, D.C., for gay rights.

 Runtime: 99 min.